jasonyu3012/git/chapters/branches.md

 `git switch -` return to last checked out branch

 ---

+merging

+`git checkout master` or the branch that you're merging into

+`git merge <branch>` will merge that branch into your checked-out branch

+---

 `git status` or `git log --decorate` should let you know what branch you're on.